MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Player Locomotion

 A VR player locomotes (moves the avatar) using their controllers.
-A non-VR player locomotes via mouse and keyboard or via on-screen controls.
+A Mobile/Web player locomotes via mouse and keyboard or via on-screen controls.
 These inputs are applied during the [simulation phase](#simulation-phase) of each frame.
 You can also "take over" and override the inputs using [player controls](#player-controls).

 The table below shows some methods related to player locomotion.
 There are additional ways to interact with player movement in [player physics](#player-physics).